Circular light rail: Rolling stock

 The line's fleet consists of nine CAF Urbos trams that are powered by supercapacitor banks.
 The tramway cars are 34 m in length, and are able to transport a total of 250 passengers (seated, and standing).

-15 Alstom Citadis 305 tramway cars entered service in November 2020.
+Fifteen Alstom Citadis 305 tramway cars entered service in November 2020.

-Ticket
+Tickets

-Unlike the Kaohsiung Metro Red and Orange Lines, the Kaohsiung Light Rail is charged at a lower rate.
+Unlike the Kaohsiung Metro Red and Orange lines, the Kaohsiung Light Rail is charged at a lower rate.
 As of January 2019, the fare for each light rail is NT$30.
 There is special rate of NT$10 by using a digital wallet (such as iPass, EasyCard, icash, etc).
-Card readers are available at each station and inside of tramway.
-When paying the fare by the e-ticket (digital wallet), passengers are only charged one of them at each time.
+Card readers are available at each station and inside the tramway.
+When paying the fare, passengers are only charged for one e-ticket at a time.
 When paying by cash, passengers can purchase tickets at the ticket vending machines at each station for the ticket inspector to check.

 Previous light rail demonstration project

 The Siemens Combino vehicle was used for light rail demonstration at Central Park, Kaohsiung in 2004.

 In 2004, the Kaohsiung City Government and Siemens built a temporary two-station circular light rail line in Central Park, operated by a single trainset, to demonstrate the feasibility of building a light rail system in Kaohsiung City.
-It was meant to alleviate some residents' concerns that light rail would negatively impact their surroundings by producing excessive noise and hindering normal traffic flow.
+This was meant to alleviate some residents' concerns that light rail would negatively impact their surroundings by producing excessive noise and hindering normal traffic flow.
 This Siemens Combino vehicle would later become the D2 Class operated in Melbourne, Australia.